SaadJamilAkhtar/Django-HubSpot-OAuth/README.md

 # HubSpot OAuth with Django
 ## Description:
-The purpose of the project is to implement Mailchimp OAuth with django application.
+The purpose of the project is to implement HubSpot OAuth with django application.

 ## Pre reqs:
 1. Python